fraxy-v/ccpython_course/notes.md

    - Files must be closed: simulate crash with `os._exit(1)` and see how the change is lost.
    - same example with `with` statement: makes sure that a file handle is closed `with open('filename') as f:`
 1. Regular expressions
+   - RegEx: Expressions for patterns in text
+   - Can be used for validation and matching of certain formats and limitations
+   - Same can be achieved with if-else statements and loops with a lot of verbosity
+   - RegEx are shorter but often more convoluted, complicated and harder to read.
+Error-prone.
+   - regex101.com
+   - re module
+   - `re.compile(<pattern>)` for compiling a pattern that can be used in matches and searches
+   - Example: upper case word, use anchors
+   - difference between `match` and `search`: `match` only looks for matches from the beginning of the string
+   - Exercises: extend the pattern to include lower case letters.
+How do you include an empty space?
+   - Example: "^[a-z]{3}[0-9]{3,5}[^a-zA-Z0-9]{1}[A-Z]{0,2}$"
+   - Alternatives: \w, \d, \W \D \s \S, *, +, ?
+   - Exercise: match an email address
+   - `finditer` method to iterate through matches
+   - (|) - group of alternatives, Example: match Mr Ms or Mrs Name
+   - Capture information from groups, Example: match urls https:://www.google.com, https://youtube.com, http://zamunda.se
+   - `group` method of `match`
+   - `findall` returns a list of matches for each group, tuple for many groups
 1. Classes
    - Classes are used to define new types.
 Data + methods for handle the data
    - `class` keyword